 YOUR HOUSEHOLD Address

 Name Phone numbers

+Name Phone numbers

+Name Phone numbers

+Name Phone numbers

+Name Phone numbers

-If we can't get home or contact each oth meet or leave a message at: er we will The Getaway Kits are stored in the
+If we can't get home or contact each o meet or leave a message at: ther we will The Getaway Kits are stored in the

 Name 4.
 The radio station (inc AM/FM frequency) we will

 Contact details tune in to for local civil defence information during an emergency

-Name (back-up) an energency
+Name (back-up)

 Contact details

-Name (out of town) Friends/neighbours who may need our help or who can help us
+Name (out of town) 5.
+Friends/neighbours who may need our help or who can help us

 Contact details Name

+Address
-2. The person responsible for collecting the Address

-from school is: e children Phone
+The person responsible for collecting the children from school is:

-Name
+Name Phone

 Contact details Name

 Address

 3. Emergency Survival Items and Getaway Kit Phone

-Person responsible for checking water a nd food
+Person responsible for checking water and food THORE

-Items will be checked and replenished o เท: 6.
-On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.
+6. On a separate sheet of paper draw a plan of the

+Items will be checked and replenished on: house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.

 (check and replenish at least once a year)

+Carlotte and a superior of the state of the superior

 IMPORTANT PHONE NUMBERS FOR POLICE, FIRE OR AMBULANCE CALL 111

 Local Police station Water Supplier

 Medical Centre Gas Supplier

 Insurance Company Electrician

 Vet/Kennel/Cattery Plumber

 Electricity Supplier Builder

-Council Emergency He Ipline
+Council Emergency Helpline